 We'll look at the subject of yields in a future post but there is no doubt that more affordable properties in areas such as the Midlands, the north of England and Scotland are tending to produce much more attractive returns than other parts of Britain.
 That being so, investor demand is likely to remain strong here.
 Furthermore, in the bigger cities, students are maintaining robust demand for rental property, and with home-building rates still very low, that underlying imbalance between supply and demand still favours continuing price rises.

-Other positive factors include the fact that employment rates are still very strong and mortgage rates will remain low; even if the Bank of England chooses to raise them, it has said that it will only do so in small, gradual increments so as not to rock the economic boat.
+Other positive factors on the housing price forecast 2019 include the fact that employment rates are still very strong and mortgage rates will remain low; even if the Bank of England chooses to raise them, it has said that it will only do so in small, gradual increments so as not to rock the economic boat.

-In our house price forecast, we've addressed some of the most important factors that could influence house prices over the coming year.
-Under normal circumstances, 2019 would be shaping up to look very similar to other recent years: a slow market with some challenges but built on firm economic foundations.
+In our housing price forecast 2019, we've addressed some of the most important factors that could influence house prices over the coming year.
+Under normal circumstances, the housing price forecast 2019 would be shaping up to look very similar to other recent years: a slow market with some challenges but built on firm economic foundations.
 Those foundations include very low mortgage costs, a pronounced under-supply and extraordinarily high levels of demand.
 Typically, that should all amount to 'business as usual' for property investors; an expectation of respectable gains and dependable rental demand.

 If you're considering a property investment this year, then please talk to one of our advisors.
 The UK picture might be unpredictable at present, but there are some excellent investment opportunities available in locations that boast exceptional returns and economic resilience.
 Call us today on 01244 343 355.